I specialise in writing recruitment related copy

 Whilst my copywriting business was originally borne out of a background in recruitment advertising and employment communications, along the way I have diversified into other areas such as website content, press releases, online banners, product ads, even video scripts for Youtube.
 I've even written a sitcom that was in development with the BBC, as well as a few other comedy bits and pieces that I've been paid for.
 But, what is it that sets me apart from many other people who do the same thing as me for a living?
 (Here comes what they used to call the 'USP'.
 OK, it's not unique, but it's quite rare)

 Having been on both sides of the fence, first as a 'suit', then as a creative, I appreciate more than most, particularly when it comes to recruitment communications, the deadlines involved and the need for your copy to hit the mark, first time, every time.
 What's more, with literally thousands of copywriting assignments under my belt for hundreds of different clients in a wide range of business sectors, I can intuitively grasp pretty much every brief without the need to come back with loads of questions.
 On a daily basis, I might be writing copy for a household name, a charity, a railway provider and a leading online retail store.
 I just 'change hats' and get on with it.
 It's simply what I'm used to.

 In short, I believe I'm well-equipped to cope with anything you wish to throw at me!
 And, because I work from home, you'll find my rates are extremely competitive too.

-So, why not take a look at my client list via the drop down menu in the main menu bar, visit my testimonials page to see what people say about me, or have a peek at some examples of my work?
+Don't just take my word for it, why not visit my testimonials page to see what people in the industry say about me, or have a peek at some examples of my work?
 Then, get in touch and we can have a chat about how I might be able to help your business make the most of your advertising and marketing communications.